JoshOrndorff/Grants-Program/applications/tuxedo.md

 The primary advantage of UTXOs is that they are highly parallelizable.
 This fits well in Polkadot's multichain ecosystem where parachains execute and communicate asynchronously, and will be an even bigger advantage if (hopefully when) DAG based chains become popular, a trend that is already kicked off with projects like Aleph Zero, and many others outside the Polkadot ecosystem, including Hedera Hashgraph, Nano, and Casper Labs.

-The team has done previous work on this topic.
-* Joshy [maintained](https://github.com/JoshOrndorff/utxo-workshop/tree/joshy-update-deps-may-2022) the Substrate UTXO Workshop code as part of the Substrate Developer Hub team, and has continued to maintain it out of personal interest even years after leaving that team.
-* Andrew [ported](https://github.com/coax1d/utxo-frameless/) this code to work _without FRAME_ as part of the Polkadot Blockchain Academy.

 The UTXO data model is relatively well established by Bitcoin as well as research from IOHK their [Abstract Model](https://eprint.iacr.org/2018/469.pdf)  and [Extended UTXO Model](https://files.zotero.net/eyJleHBpcmVzIjoxNjc1MjAwMTAwLCJoYXNoIjoiYTVhYmY4NjdiY2E2YzdkNTNjODkwNWNmZDZhYmM5MjAiLCJjb250ZW50VHlwZSI6ImFwcGxpY2F0aW9uXC9wZGYiLCJjaGFyc2V0IjoiIiwiZmlsZW5hbWUiOiJDaGFrcmF2YXJ0eSBldCBhbC4gLSAyMDIwIC0gVGhlIEV4dGVuZGVkIFVUWE8gTW9kZWwucGRmIn0%3D/ddc74b205ca4890fe1d87770bee15dd5a82bfed1ad8f84217cbf407686958498/Chakravarty%20et%20al.%20-%202020%20-%20The%20Extended%20UTXO%20Model.pdf).
 Our primary tasks would be to implement this in Rust and expose a standard API for chain developers to build on.
 This is analogous to the API exposed by FRAME System and the Pallets built on top.

 Our core data types follow similarly, to the IOHK research cited above.
 The primary differences are that we do not assume a native cryptocurrency and rely on Tuxedo **Pieces** (analogous to FRAME Pallets) to provide the validation logic, rather than the UTXOs themselves.